-In this post, you can learn about what to do in Grindelwald and how to do it, but also where to stay, and what day trips you should look into.
+In this post, you can learn what to do in Grindelwald and how to do it, where to stay, and what day trips you should look into.

 What is Grindelwald, Switzerland, Known For?

 Visiting First Mountain is one of the top places to visit in Grindelwald.
-From an incredibly scenic Gondola ride, to views and activities, there is a lot to enjoy here.
+There is a lot to enjoy, from an incredibly scenic Gondola ride to views and activities.

 First Cliff Walk